 What has happened is: your child has come across the ideas and methods of clinical psychologist Reuven Feuerstein."

 Article about the Feuerstein Centre's involvement in the Feuerstein Partnership project, Borders Education Authority.
 TES Friday 16 February 2007.
 Read the full article..

-Our courses are provided through Scotland's only authorised Feuerstein Training Centre - the Feuerstein Centre for the Making of Man.
-Find out more about future training opportunities and about Billy O'Neill, Director of the Feuerstein Centre and Accredited Trainer, on the Training page.
+Our courses are provided through Feuerstein Training.
+Find out more about future training opportunities and about Billy O'Neill, Accredited Trainer, on the Training page.

 The Feuerstein Centre's Mission:

 - to place Professor Reuven Feuerstein’s theory of Structural Cognitive Modifiability and Mediated Learning Experience at the centre of the philosophy of education in Scotland.

 - to empower educators (including parents) to prepare students for learning in the 21st century.

 - to help break the cycle of successive generations failing to cope with the demands of society due to lack of mediated learning experience.

 Brazil Study - a report on the impact of IE on students in Brazil